OusamaTheCoder/alx-low_level_programming/0x0A-argc_argv/README.md

 ---

-# 0x0A. malloc, free
+# 0x0A.
+C - argc, argv

 ---

-## C Programming - Dynamic Memory Allocation and Deallocation
+## C Programming - Command Line Arguments

 **Author**: `OusamaTheCoder`

-This repository contains C programs that demonstrate various concepts related to dynamic memory allocation and deallocation using `malloc` and `free`.
-These programs cover topics such as creating arrays, copying strings, concatenating strings, and working with 2-dimensional arrays.
+This repository contains C programs that demonstrate the use of command line arguments (`argc` and `argv`) in C programming.
+Each program focuses on a specific task that involves processing command line arguments.

 ## List of Programs

-### 0. Float like a butterfly, sting like a bee
-- This program includes a function `create_array` that creates an array of characters and initializes it with a specific character.

-### 1. The woman who has no imagination has no wings
-- This program includes a function `_strdup` that returns a pointer to a newly allocated space in memory containing a copy of the given string.

-### 2. He who is not courageous enough to take risks will accomplish nothing in life
-- This program includes a function `str_concat` that concatenates two strings.

-### 3. If you even dream of beating me you'd better wake up and apologize
-- This program includes a function `alloc_grid` that returns a pointer to a 2-dimensional array of integers.

-### 4. It's not bragging if you can back it up
-- This program includes a function `free_grid` that frees a 2-dimensional grid previously created by `alloc_grid`.

-### 5. It isn't the mountains ahead to climb that wear you out; it's the pebble in your shoe
+### 0. It ain't what they call you, it's what you answer to
-- This program includes a function `argstostr` that concatenates all the arguments of the program.
+- This program prints the name of the program itself.

-### 6. I will show you how great I am
+### 1. Silence is argument carried out by other means
-- This program includes a function `strtow` that splits a string into words.
+- This program prints the number of arguments passed into it.

+### 2. The best argument against democracy is a five-minute conversation with the average voter
+- This program prints all the arguments it receives, each on a separate line.

+### 3. Neither irony nor sarcasm is argument
+- This program multiplies two numbers and prints the result.
+If the program doesn't receive two arguments, it prints an error message.

+### 4. To infinity and beyond
+- This program adds positive numbers and prints the result.
+If the program doesn't receive any numbers or encounters non-digit symbols, it prints an error message.

+### 5. Minimal Number of Coins for Change (Advanced)
+- This program calculates the minimum number of coins required to make change for a given amount of money in cents.

-Enjoy exploring these C programs related to dynamic memory allocation and deallocation!
+Enjoy exploring these C programs related to command line arguments!

 ---